fabiommendes/sidekick/docs/mute/magic_objects.rst

 Magic objects
 =============

-Sidekick's magic objects are just function factories for common Python idioms.
+Sidekick's magic objects are function factories for common Python idioms.
 The most important of those objects, perhaps, is the magic argument X that is used to quickly create partial applications of Python operators.